 You can share the details of your pitch offline if you prefer.
 Also, make sure that your Facebook presence speaks well for you because most people will check that before they click on the link you posted.

-Top tips to Write and Pitch the perfect guest blog post
+Are you ready to Write and Pitch the perfect guest blog post?

 Look for multiple pitching avenues